intergi/playwire-react-native-package/README.md

 ### iOS

 1. Update your app's `Info.plist`.
-    1. A `GADApplicationIdentifier` key with a string value provided by Playwire Account Manager, along with a config file.
+    1. A `GADApplicationIdentifier` key with a string value provided by Playwire Account Manager, along with an initialization metadata.
     2. A `SKAdNetworkItems` key with `SKAdNetworkIdentifier` values that can be found [here](https://github.com/intergi/playwire-react-native-package/blob/master/SKAdNetworkIdentifers.xml).

     ```xml